oracle-livelabs/apex/apex-professional-hol16/managing-applicationdata.md

     ![Set Execution Interval](images/create_rest_data_sync4.png " ")

-5. You are ready to test the data synchronization.
+6. You are ready to test the data synchronization.
 Click **Save and Run**.

     ![Click Save and Run](images/create_rest_data_sync51.png " ")

-6. You can see that **the data synchronisation is triggered**.
+7. You can see that **the data synchronisation is triggered**.

     ![data synchronisation is triggered](images/create_rest_data_sync61.png " ")

 ## Task 4: Load Data using Data loading Definitions

 A Data Load Definition comprises a Data Load Definition, Data Profile, and Data Profile Columns.
-Data can be loaded to an existing table in your schema or a collection.
+The Data can be loaded to an existing table in your schema or a collection.
 For each data profile column, you can define SQL Expression, SQL Query, Lookups, or Transformation Rules.
 These definitions are used in the Native Data Loading page process type.

 In this task, you Create a Data Load Definition in Shared Components and then Create a Data Loading Page Using the Create Page Wizard in the **Sample Reporting** application.